 Helping a friend or loved one through a crisis of this measure can be exhausting.
 Make sure you’re practicing your own self-care, and ensuring you have supports in place so that your mental health does not suffer.
 You have to take care of yourself to be able to help someone else.

 If you have any questions, need extra support or are struggling in any way to help your friend (or yourself) talk to us!
-Call us 24/7 at 403-266-4357 or chat with us online from 3-10pm daily through our home page.
+Call or text us 24/7 at 403-266-4357 or chat with us online through our chat portal: